 Proctor's educational philosophy rooted in hands-on, experiential learning opportunities has a history that dates back more than seventy-five years.
 In large part, this is why our off-campus programs are always full, providing 90 students a truly life changing experience each year.
 This culture of studying off-campus is a byproduct of on-campus support systems - relationships with faculty advisors, learning specialists, dorm parents, teachers, coaches, and parents - building the confidence in each of our students to step outside their comfort zone and into the challenges that await them in an off-campus program.
 As students work to finish their applications for next year's programs, browse our five term-long programs below to see what all the hype is about!

 From the first moment students step foot on the vessel, they are divided into “watches”, the core working group on any ocean-going vessel, answering directly to their professional watch officers.
-After nine weeks studying and working aboard schooner Roseway (owned by our partner World Ocean School) students are transformed learners and experienced sailors.
-Ocean Classroom has the potential to be one of the most powerful experiences that a Proctor student can have.
+After nine weeks studying and working aboard schooner Harvey Gamage (owned and operated by our partner Sailing Ships Maine) students are transformed learners and experienced sailors.
+Offered during both the fall and winter trimesters, Ocean Classroom has the potential to be one of the most powerful experiences that a Proctor student can have.
+Learn more about Proctor's new Winter Ocean Classroom program HERE.

 European Art Classroom: